 Appraisals may have a fee or not, depending on the firm you’re going to.
 Moreover, some appraisers can do on-site appraisals, but they may charge an extra fee.

 Biltmore offers free and no-obligation appraisals for jewelries and any other item you might want to sell or use as collateral.
-All you need to do is give us a call or fill-up an online form to set an appointment with us.
+All you need to do is give us a call or fill-up an online form to get a free appraisal.

 After the Appraisal